RVCC-IDMX/regex-01-template/README.md

 ---

-## Edit and test each file sequentially

-One-by-one, edit each JavaScript file and follow the instructions for each function listed.
-When one file completely passes its tests, you are ready for the next file.

-Start with regex-01.test.js and finish with last file.

----

 ## Git is configured not to allow a commit if it sees any errors

 Eslint needs to be properly running in this repo as it is configured to not allow you to commit with coding errors.